 Protect your skin.
 Wear sunscreen every day, and reapply every two hours.
 Consider wearing a wide-brimmed hat when you’re outside.

 Your doctor may refer you to a dermatologist.
 They can confirm a diagnosis and suggest medical treatments to even your skin tone.

 One option may be hydroquinone.
 This topical treats hyperpigmentation.
-It’s available in over-the-counter or prescription strength as a lotion, gel, cream, or liquid.
+It’s available in prescription strength as a lotion, gel, cream, or liquid.
 Other treatments may include: